granada la bella

-In the first decades of the twentieth century, the Gran Vía became a fashionable residential area for the new bourgeoisie.
-As if aknowledging his own social status, Lorca's father brought his family to live here, at nº34, for a year in 1916, opposite the convent of Santa Paula, where the lonely cypress stood.
-We can suppose that Lorca's liberal-minded father didn't feel at his ease in this ambient, among "the worst bourgeoisie of Spain" as Lorca was to put it in an interview in 1936, only a few months before he was murdered at the hands of this same bourgeois class that he despised.
+In the first decades of the twentieth century, the Gran Vía became a fashionable residential area for this new bourgeoisie.
+As if acknowledging his own social status, Lorca's father brought his family to live here, at nº34, for a year in 1916, opposite the convent of Santa Paula.
+We can suppose that Lorca's liberal-minded father didn't feel at his ease in this ambient, among one the worst bourgeoisies of Spain, as Lorca was to call it in an interview in 1936, only a few months before he was murdered at the hands of this same class that he despised.

-[It is symptomatic of the provinciality of the local bourgeoisie that the street's most prestigous building, which today houses the Caja Rural, is the exact copy of a Parisian original.
-This is a far cry from the flamboyant and adventurous avantgard architecture that Gaudí was designing in harmony with the euphoria of the dynamic Barcelona entrepreneuring classes.]
+It is, incidentally, symptomatic of the provinciality of the local bourgeoisie that the street's most prestigeous building, which today houses the Caja Rural, is the exact copy of a Parisian original.
+This is a far cry from the flamboyant and adventurous avant-garde architecture that Gaudí was designing in harmony with the euphoria of the dynamic Barcelona entrepreneuring classes.

 Gran Vía: 20 July 1936.

 It was along this arid street that the Franco-led rebels marched into the city centre after having taken control of the city's garrison on a hot summer afternoon on 20 July, 1936.
 One resident, F. Pérez de Sevilla y Ayala, who lived at nº 46, described the jubilation that broke out when they saw the troops approach.
 One can easily imagine the relief they felt reading his account of the events.